Now everybody is working from home

 Define, with the team, how people should communicate.
 By that I mean there are lots of channels available to us all today: Phone, Chat, Slack, E-mail, Video, WhatsApp, etc. The list seems to grow every day.

 When switching to remote work, there can be a temptation to add more channels or change current patterns.
 But if everyone tries something different, it fragments information and adds even more overheads to stay aligned.
 Define the tools you will use and how.
 Is it Phone if you need a quick answer now?
 Is it Chat if you want something over the next 30 minutes to an hour, but not urgent?
 Is e-mail a 1-2 day turnaround?
 Hint, that is how I use them!

 3. Seize the opportunity

 The current situation might be an excellent opportunity for you.
 The slowing of “normal” business presents a chance to reflect, reset and invest in building for the future.
 Set the goal to come out the other side stronger.
 Take some time to plan how you will achieve that.
-Take a look at our Product Management Audit service – now could be an ideal time to benchmark and improve how you do product management.
+Take a look at our Product Management Review service – now could be an ideal time to benchmark and improve how you do product management.